changhong-choo/email-pdf/README.md

 ## Description
 The program is able to split pdf file into individual file by page and send the file to recipients by email based on the excel listing.
 Basically, the first page in pdf will send to first row recipient in the excel file.
+Files in the data folder is the sample pdf file and excel listing.

 ## High level plan
 1. Split the pdf source into individual file by page.